Lucius Cornelius Scipio (consul 259 BC)

 Lucius Cornelius Scipio (born c.
-300 BC), consul in 259 BC during the First Punic War was a consul and censor of ancient Rome.
-He was the son of Lucius Cornelius Scipio Barbatus, himself consul and censor, and brother to Gnaeus Cornelius Scipio Asina, himself twice consul.
+300 BC), consul in 259 BC during the First Punic War, was a consul and censor of ancient Rome.
+He was the son of Lucius Cornelius Scipio Barbatus, himself consul and censor, and brother to Gnaeus Cornelius Scipio Asina, who was consul twice.
 Two of his sons (Publius Cornelius Scipio and Gnaeus Cornelius Scipio Calvus) and three of his grandsons (Scipio Africanus, Scipio Asiaticus and Scipio Nasica) also became consuls and were all famous generals.
 Among these five men, the most famous was Scipio Africanus.

 As consul in 259 BC, he led the Roman fleet in the capture of Aleria and then Corsica, but failed against Olbia in Sardinia.
 The Fasti Triumphales record that he was awarded a triumph, but two other inscriptions on his career do not mention it.
 The following year he was elected censor with Gaius Duilius.
 He was succeeded by Gaius Sulpicius Paterculus as second consul.

 He later dedicated a temple to the Tempestates, locating it near the Porta Capena.